E-commerce in France

 If your products comply with EU legislation, you are allowed to sell them in France.
 Do check whether product requirements (in Dutch) in France are the same as in the Netherlands, as France has additional requirements for dietary supplements, food, and medicines.
 In some cases, special labelling requirements may apply.

-French rules and legislation
+French rules and regulations

 Packaging

 With the anti-waste law AGEC (in French), France aims to increase the proportion of recycled packaging compared to disposable packaging.
+In addition to packaging, the law also covers the materials from which products are made.

 Recycling

 Recycling rules in France are based on Extended Producer Responsibility (EPR).
 In French, this is called Responsabilité Élargie du Producteur (REP).
 Are you the first in the chain to market products in France?
 For example, packaged electrical and electronic appliances or products containing batteries.
-If so, as a ‘Producteur’ you are responsible for managing these products throughout their lifetime.
+If so, as a Producteur you are responsible for managing these products throughout their lifetime.

 RVO has information on how to comply with French packaging and recycling regulations (in Dutch).